 Blowouts happen to everyone.
 But why?
 To be honest, there’s no one good reason they happen, but it can be a too small diaper, a diaper put on incorrectly, or even just a bigger than normal amount.

-Now that we know why they happen, let’s chat about how to prevent diaper blowouts.
+Now that we know why they happen, let’s chat about how to prevent the mess.
+While we can’t avoid every single diaper explosion, there are definitely ways to avoid most.

 Try different brands.